 Just East of Amsterdam Central Station, following the Oosterdokskade, there has been a lot of development.

-Interesting architecture include the Amsterdam Doubletree hotel, the new public library and the Amsterdam music conservatory and Science Museum Nemo.
+Interesting architecture that has arisen here include the Amsterdam Doubletree hotel, the public library OBA and the Amsterdam music conservatory and Science Museum Nemo.

 Standing with your back toward Central Station, go left, towards the east.